Blocked Bloom Filters with Choices: Evaluation of Cost Functions

 Figure~\ref{fig:cost_functions} shows the resulting $\log_2$ FPR for $k\in \{4,7,10,14,17,20\}$, different bit selection strategies (random, distinct), choices (2, 3) and cost functions.
 Various interesting observations can be made.

 For all cost functions, values of $k$, choices and parameters, the distinct bit selection strategy has a smaller FPR compared to the random bit selection strategy, as expected.
 The optimal cost parameter ($\sigma$ for $\costsigma$, $\mu$ for $\costmu$, and $\beta$ for $\costbeta$) depends on $k$ and the number of choices.
 Using the mixed or lookahead cost functions, we are not able to achieve the target FPR of the standard Bloom filter with any parameter values.
-The exponential cost function ($\costbeta$) leads to the overall best FPRs and with a surprisingly consistently good parameter value of $\beta\approx 1.6$ or the golden ratio $\beta \approx (1 + \sqrt{5})/2$ for all choices, bit selection strategies, and $k$.
+The exponential cost function ($\costbeta$) leads to the overall best FPRs and with a surprisingly consistently good parameter value of $\beta\approx 1.6$ or the golden ratio $\beta \approx (1 + \sqrt{5})/2 \approx 1.618$ for all choices, bit selection strategies, and $k$.
 In the main evaluations, we only consider $\costbeta_\beta$ with $\beta = (1 + \sqrt{5})/2$.
+The fact that close-to-optimal values for $\beta$ are close to the golden ratio appears to be purely coincidental.

 Two choices lead to lower FPRs than three choices for $k < 10$.
 In fact, for $k=4$, the Blocked Bloom filter without choices is even better (cf.\ Figure~\ref{fig:overhead}).
 However, for $k \geq 10$, the BlowChoc filters with three choices reach a lower FPR compared to two choices or Blocked Bloom filters.
 For three choices, $k\ge 10$ and both bit selection strategies, BlowChoc filters may even achieve the same or a better FPR than standard Bloom filters, which Blocked Bloom filters never do.
 Alternatively, the filter may be slightly smaller to precisely achieve the target FPR of $2^{-k}$.